VeronicaMaki-Marttunen/Psilocybin-shapes-propagation-of-brain-activity/README.md

 The code for detection of travelling waves is provided as the BrainWaves Toolbox: https://github.com/VeronicaMaki-Marttunen/BrainWavesToolbox

 The code for functional connectivity analyses is included here.

+The code has been developed in MATLAB R2024b (Mathworks).
+In addition, FieldTrip should be in the path, as well as the BrainSpace Toolbox for the gradient analysis.

+The code loads the fMRI data in surface space.

+run_conn.m: creates FC matrix; calls calc_FC_function.m
+run_FCchange.m: calculates FC change between sessions run_gradients.m: calculates spatial gradients

+If you use this code, please cite Mäki-Marttunen, V. (2026) Communications Biology